Vedant1612/Todo_List_using_REACTJS/README.md

-This is my first Project using ReacrJs
+This is my first Project using ReactJs
 <br/>
 Todo List App using ReactJs and Tailwind CSS.